ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 ### Handle invalid XML syntax

-After creating and testing a few rules, I decided to run them on an actual code base.
+After creating a few rules, I decided to run them on an actual code base.
 However, I encountered an error indicating that the XML in at least one of the files was invalid.
 As a result, none of the rules for the `APIM.Policy` type were executed because the convention failed to import the policies.
 Only the `APIM.Policy.FileExtension` rule ran, as it is not dependent on the convention.

-The problem occurs because API Management accepts invalid XML in policy expressions.
+The problem occurs because API Management accepts invalid XML when using policy expressions.
 Here are two examples to illustrate this:

 ```xml
 <!-- This will result in an error when loading the policy as XML, because of the use of < and > in the policy expression -->